JunqiangWang/Awesome_Deep-Learning-Tutorial/README.md

-# Machine Learning and Deep Learning Tutorial
+# Deep Learning Tutorial

 version 0.0.1

-## Machine learning tutorial
+## Deep learning tutorial

 A collection of resources for machine learning and deep learning